-Jacques Chevallier is a new class of logistic support ships (LSS) being developed by a consortium of Chantiers de l’Atlantique and Naval Group for the French Navy, under the Flotte Logistique (FLOTLOG) programme.
+Jacques Chevallier is a new class of logistic support ships (LSS) being developed by a consortium of Chantiers de l’Atlantique and Naval Group for the French Navy, as part of the Flotte Logistique (FLOTLOG) programme.

-The four replenishment vessels will provide supplies to naval vessels that are located far from the mainland or from the support bases of the French Navy.
-The ships will provide long-term logistic support to naval vessels, including frigates, aircraft carriers, and amphibious assault ships.
+The four replenishment vessels will provide supplies to naval vessels that are located far from the mainland or French Navy support bases.
+The ships will provide long-term logistic support to naval vessels, including frigates, aircraft carriers and amphibious assault ships.

-The FLOTLOG programme for four fleet replenishment tankers or force supply vessels (bâtiment ravitailleur de force – BRF) is led by Organisation for Joint Armament Co-operation (OCCAR) on behalf of the French Defense Procurement Agency DGA and its Italian counterpart La Direzione degli Armamenti Navali (NAVARM), under the Franch-Italian LSS programme.
+The FLOTLOG programme for four fleet replenishment tankers or force supply vessels (bâtiment ravitailleur de force – BRF) is led by the Organisation for Joint Armament Co-Operation (OCCAR) on behalf of the French Defense Procurement Agency DGA and its Italian counterpart, La Direzione degli Armamenti Navali (NAVARM), under the French-Italian LSS programme.

 A temporary consortium of Chantiers de l’Atlantique and Naval Group received a contract to build four supply vessels in January 2019.

-The Jacques Chevallier LSS is expected to be launched in March 2022, with delivery scheduled in the fourth quarter of 2022.
+The Jacques Chevallier LSS is expected to be launched in March 2022, with delivery scheduled for the fourth quarter (Q4) of 2022.
 The remaining three BRF vessels are expected to be delivered by 2029.

-The French Navy’s future BRFs are based on the Italian Navy’s Vulcano-class LSS designed by Fincantieri.
-Each ship will have an overall length of 194m, a width of 27.6m, deadweight tonnage of 14,870t, and a freight volume of 13,000m³.
-The bow section of each ship will be 73.82m long, 27.6m wide and 20.6m high, and will have a weight of 3,000t.
+The French Navy’s future BRFs are based on the Italian Navy’s Vulcano-class LSS, designed by Fincantieri.
+Each ship will have an overall length of 194m, width of 27.6m, deadweight tonnage of 14,870t and freight volume of 13,000m³.
+The bow section of each ship will be 73.82m long, 27.6m wide and 20.6m high, with a weight of 3,000t.

 With a full load displacement of 31,000t, the ships can accommodate a total of 190 personnel, comprising 130 crew members and 60 passengers.
-The LSS will be able to carry fuel for ships, jet fuel for aircraft, arms and ammunition, spare parts, food, waste disposal solutions and workshops to carry out repairs.
+The LSS will be able to carry fuel for ships, jet fuel for aircraft, arms and ammunition, spare parts, food, waste disposal solutions, and workshops for repairs.

-The vessel will feature provision stores, galleys, and laundry solutions covering an area of 1,037m².
+The vessels will feature provision stores, galleys and laundry solutions covering an area of 1,037m².

-The Jacques Chevallier class vessels will be fitted with iXblue’s Phins navigation systems and Netans navigation data distribution and computation systems, which will allow the ships to operate in GNSS-denied situations.
+The Jacques Chevallier class vessels will be fitted with iXblue’s Phins navigation systems as well as the company’s Netans navigation data distribution and computation systems, which will allow the ships to operate in GNSS-denied situations.

-The vessel will have a maximum speed of 19.8kt and offer a range of 7,000nm.
-The total installed power capacity of the vessel will be 24MW.
+The vessels will have a maximum speed of 19.8k and offer a range of 7,000nm.
+The total installed power capacity will be 24MW.

 Chantiers de l’Atlantique awarded a contract to Damen Marine Components (DMC) for supplying rudders and steering gear systems for the LSS vessels in January 2021.

-In September 2020, Naval Group selected iXblue to supply navigation systems for four French Navy future tankers.
+In September 2020, Naval Group selected iXblue to supply navigation systems for the four French Navy future vessels.

 Fincantieri was selected by Chantiers de l’Atlantique (CdA) for building the forward sections of the French LSS vessels in October 2019.
-Deliveries of the sections will take place between 2021 and 2027.
+The sections will be delivered between 2021 and 2027.